 Beneficiaries may receive one-time transitional services only if the beneficiary owns or leases the home and the service provider is not the owner or landlord of the home.
-MFP beneficiaries cannot participate in ROW shared living services which serve more than four persons in a single residence.
+Money Follows the Person (MFP) beneficiaries cannot participate in ROW shared living services which serve more than 4 persons in a single residence.